YasuhikoFujii/coding-style/README.md

 [EXAMPLE]

-Use **PascalCase** for required libraries, modules and classes
+Use **PascalCase** for required libraries, modules and classes.
-Use **camelCase** for everything else (functions, methods, properties, variables, etc.)
+Use **camelCase** for everything else (functions, methods, properties, variables, etc.).
-Use **ALL_CAPS** for constants
+Use **ALL_CAPS** for constants.
-Prefix jQuery variables with `$`
+Prefix jQuery variables with `$`.
-Prefix private/internal things with `_` if there's no `internals` object
+Prefix private/internal things with `_` if there's no `internals` object.

 [EXAMPLE]

-Use the plural form for arrays and collections and the singular form for single items
+Use the plural form for arrays and collections and the singular form for single items.

 [EXAMPLE]

 Use vocabulary like is, has, set and get where possible.
 Starting Boolean variables with is is recommended.
-Avoid private words such as `default, private, delete, continue, new, arguments`
+Avoid private words such as `default, private, delete, continue, new, arguments`.

 [EXAMPLE]

-Avoid numbers in variable names except for third party modules (S3 etc.)
+Avoid numbers in variable names except for third party modules (S3 etc.).

-Replace `this` with `@` everywhere
+Replace `this` with `@` everywhere.

 [EXAMPLE]